Animals back from the brink

 In the United States alone, more than 1,275 plant and animal species are listed as endangered, and an additional 388 are threatened, according to the Fish and Wildlife Service.
 Closer to home, Illinois is home to 356 endangered and 124 threatened plant and animal species, according to the Illinois Endangered Species Protection Board.

 Threatened species living in Will County include the northern long-eared bat and the Kirtland’s snake.
 Local endangered species include the upland sandpiper and the Blanding’s turtle, which is the focus of a regional effort to be saved from extinction.
-The Forest Preserve District of Will County is one of several agencies participating in the program, which is designed to increase the odds the turtles will survive into adulthood.
+The Forest Preserve District of Will County has participated in the program, which is designed to increase the odds the turtles will survive into adulthood.

 Many of these previous success stories and current efforts to save endangered species are the cooperative effort of several public and private agencies and groups, but that doesn’t mean you as an individual can’t make a difference.